cloudfoundry/stratos/docs/advanced/content-security-policy.md

 - `connect-src 'self'` covers same-origin WebSockets, so the application log and stream sockets connect without needing a `ws:`/`wss:` wildcard.
 A bare wildcard would permit any host and security scanners flag it.
+- `object-src 'none'` forbids plugin content — `<object>`, `<embed>` — which is a way of executing script that `script-src` does not cover.
+It is stated rather than left to `default-src`, because falling back to `'self'` would still permit plugin content served from the console's own origin.
+The console embeds none.
 - `worker-src blob:` is required by the code editor, which starts its language workers from blob URLs.
 - `frame-ancestors 'self'` mirrors the `X-Frame-Options: SAMEORIGIN` header